Learn about Delaware’s tax policies and other benefits the state has to offer to see if this is the right place for you to spend your retirement.

 Home > Retirement > Retirement Taxes in Mississippi

-Pension and Social Security taxes in Delaware: Delaware does tax pension income, but exemptions may apply, however, Social Security income is exempt from state income taxes.
+: Delaware does tax pension income, but exemptions may apply, however, Social Security income is exempt from state income taxes.

-Weighing the pros and cons: Each state has unique advantages and potential disadvantages.
+: Each state has unique advantages and potential disadvantages.
 It is important to weigh them out when deciding if you want to relocate.

 When considering relocating during retirement, many retirees look to states with lower taxes to stretch their retirement funds.
 Retirement taxes in Delaware, along with other tax perks, make the First State appealing to retirees.

-Delaware does tax retirement income through its graduated state income tax system, with rates reaching up to 6.60%, depending on your earned income.1 However, certain exemptions may apply.
+Delaware does tax retirement income through its graduated state income tax system, with graduated rates reaching up to 6.60%, depending on your earned income.1 However, certain exemptions may apply.

 Retirees aged 60 and older may also be able to exclude qualified retirement income, but restrictions may apply.2 You may also want to consider federal tax rates.If you are looking to relocate to the First State during retirement, you might want to consult a retirement financial advisor to help determine how much income taxes you would be paying.